 P.S.
 Want support in discovering and building your dreams?

-In between my coaching and speaking schedule, I carve out a few strategy sessions each month.
-If you would like a complimentary strategy session (Value = $250), simply contact me here email@example.com.
+In between my coaching and speaking schedule, I open up time for a small number of personal discovery sessions each month.
+If you would like to express interest in benefiting from this opportunity (Value = $250), simply contact me here email@example.com.

 I recently read an interesting piece on a ten year study on "genius" completed by researchers at Harvard called the Zero Point study.

 They defined the genius capacity as being demonstrated by certain individuals that bring forth great ideas, transformational thinking, movement, social change, innovative ideas that transform and transpose us to a whole new height of living.

 The researchers began to define genius as the number of modalities with which one takes in information, synthesizes that information and makes use of it.
 You and I have many modalities with which we can take in information - sight, sound, touch, intuition, etc.